Art Major - Bachelor of Arts, Art History Option

 - These courses must be completed with a minimum grade of C-.

-- Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements.
+- Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major.